anmoljain16/anmoljain16/README.md

 Hi there!
 I'm Anmol Jain, a creative individual with a passion for web design and marketing.
 I'm on a mission to merge the worlds of technology and design to create beautiful and effective websites.

-As a student/professional in computer science and engineering, I'm constantly learning and growing my skillset, which allows me to bring a unique perspective to any project I work on.
-My goal is to create websites that not only look great, but also provide value to their users.
+As a student in computer science and engineering, I'm constantly learning and growing my skillset, which allows me to bring a unique perspective to any project I work on.

 I'm always on the lookout for new collaborations and opportunities to grow in my field.
 Whether it's working on a personal project or contributing to a larger team effort, I'm eager to take on new challenges and learn from others.